 Harris County Attorney Vince Ryan has won court orders against two Spring Branch smoke shops to stop them from selling vaping oil laced with illegal chemicals.

 “The added-in chemicals, generally known as synthetic cannabinoids, are man-made, mind-altering chemicals that are either sprayed on plant material (Kush) or sold as a liquid to be vaped in e-cigarettes or other devices,” states a press release from the County Attorney.
 “They are dangerous and highly addictive to the user.
 They are also illegal in Texas.”
+However, there are some countries and states where a high-quality e juice containing CBD is legal if you purchase oils from these countries make sure you don’t bring them back to Texas!

 Also called “Spice” and “K2,” synthetic cannabinoids can cause rapid heart rate, vomiting, violent behavior, hallucinations and suicidal thoughts, according to the County Attorney.